 There’s something to having sounds that are not as perfect and pristine as possible.
 The most professionally recorded sounds still don’t guarantee good music!
 If you need proof that imperfections in samples and accidents in your recording process are good, just look at DJ Shadow and Boards of Canada.
 Give lo-fi samples a chance and see if it can make your tracks stand out and sound better!

 Nothing can beat the sound of a top-quality, high-end synth, but equally, there are times when what you want is something cheap and cheerful.
 Before you set out to raid the car boot sales, though, check out these classic Casio & Yamaha keyboards, sampled and converted into Ableton Instrument Racks!
 There are 7 different Lo-Fi Synths to choose from and all in all you have access to almost 200 presets from these keyboards if you download the sample pack.
 If you don’t use Ableton Live, then simply go into the Samples folder and you’ll find all the sounds as WAV files so can be imported directly into your DAW or sampler of choice.
 You’re welcome to use the samples in your music in any way you like.

 Get even more gritty with our DR-202 Drum Kit, which really sounds crushed to the max!
 This free sound kit gives you all the drums you need create your own lo-fi drum loops.
 These fit well with electronic, hip-hop, drum n’ bass, jungle, house, trip-hop and other styles of beats.
-Composed mainly of drum samples, each type is sorted by folder and each samples file name was given the same name as you would find on the DR-202.
+Composed mainly of kicks, snares, hats and claps, each type is sorted by folder and each samples file name was given the same name as you would find on the DR-202.
 Includes WAV samples for use in the Sampler and DAW of your choice, as well as pre-mapped Ableton presets!

 Want to make your own Lo-Fi Samples?